Huzaifa-Nusairat/Vehicle_Insurance_Classification/README.md

 - The objective of the project is:
  Build a model to predict whether the policyholders (customers) from past year will also be interested in Vehicle Insurance provided by the company.

-How we can decrease the chances of getting this problem by some preventive measures !

 -   ## Solution process

 ### Discuss about The Data: